nelsonfigueroa/nelson.cloud/content/posts/2022-12-30-hosting-a-static-site-on-aws-using-s3-and-cloudfront.md

 ## Creating an S3 Bucket

 First, we'll need to create an S3 bucket.
-This is where static files will be placed (HTML/CSS/JavaScript).

-This bucket is where static files (HTML/CSS/JavaScript/Images, etc) will go.
+This is where static files (HTML/CSS/JavaScript/Images, etc) will go.

 In the AWS console, browse to S3.
 Create a new bucket.
 I named my bucket with the same name as my domain.